To explore and use an API, simply:

 • Uploaded schema (JSON Format)

-• Environments - Gives you information relating to available environments for the API including:
+• Environments - Gives you information relating to the available environments for the API including:

 • Environment (Dev, Staging or Live)